JaayTeeee/multi-threaded-web-server/README.txt

 (2) Open Command Prompt and type 'python server.py' in the terminal.
 Access to root page by pressing Ctrl+click the link or copy the link in the web browser.

 (3) Disconnect server by closing the Command Prompt.

+Note: Unzip the htdocs.zip before running the files.